2024 FIBA U18 AfroBasket: Group phase

 The draw of the group phase took place on 25 August 2024 in Kigali, Rwanda.

 In this round, the teams were drawn into three groups of four.
-The top two teams from each group and the best two third-placed teams will advance to the quarterfinals.
+The top two teams from each group and the best two third-placed teams advanced to the quarterfinals; the other teams were dropped to the 9th–12th place playoffs.

-All times are local (South African Standard Time – UTC+2).
+All times are local (South African Standard Time; UTC+2).